sbabic/swupdate/doc/source/swupdate.rst

 	);

 Scripts runs in the order they are put into the sw-description file.
-The result of a script is valuated by sw-update, that stops the update with an error if the result is <> 0.
+The result of a script is valuated by swupdate, that stops the update with an error if the result is <> 0.

 Scripts are shell scripts, that can be run by the busybox shell.
 They are